 Maintenance for the ICMS website:

 Please check if your personal contact data which you have announced to ICOM are up-to-date and/or complete.
-It becomes difficult to stay in contact with all members if there is no email address or wrong contact details.
+It becomes difficult to stay in touch with all members if there is no email address or wrong contact details.
 Please check your data with your ICOM National Committee!

 Thank you for your collaboration!